Horizon 8 Architecture

 Notes:

 Horizon is a multi-protocol solution.
-Three remoting protocols are available when creating desktop pools or RDSH-published applications: Blast Extreme, PCoIP, and RDP.
+Three remoting protocols are available when creating desktop pools or RDSH-published applications: Blast, PCoIP, and RDP.

-Blast Extreme is configured through Horizon when creating a pool.
-The display protocol can also be selected directly on the Horizon Client side when a user selects a desktop pool.
+Blast is configured through Horizon when creating a pool.
+The display protocol can also be selected directly on the Horizon Client side when a user selects a desktop pool or published application.

 See the following guides for more information, including optimization tips:

-With internal connections, the Horizon Client authenticates to a Connection Server, which brokers connections to virtual desktops and apps.
+With internal connections, the Horizon Client authenticates to a Connection Server, which brokers connections to Horizon desktops and published apps.
 The Horizon Client then forms a protocol session connection to a Horizon Agent running in a virtual desktop, RDSH server, or physical machine.

-The following diagram shows the ports required to allow an internal Blast Extreme connection.
+The following diagram shows the ports required to allow an internal Blast connection.

 The following diagram shows the ports required to allow an internal PCoIP connection.